MatCat960/crazyswarm/README.md

 - `crazyswarm_supervisor.launch`
 VIsion-based relative localization emulation using OptiTrack.
 A topic is published for each robot, containing relative position of detected neighbors (undetected neighbors have a fake position of *(x,y) = (100.0, 100.0)* ).
-It requires parameters indicating drone's field of view  range and angle.## Added Features
-- `crazyswarm_controller.launch`
-Conversion from standard ROS messages to custom crazyswarm messages.
-Allows both position and velocity drones control.

-- `crazyswarm_supervisor.launch`
-VIsion-based relative localization emulation using OptiTrack.
-A topic is published for each robot, containing relative position of detected neighbors (undetected neighbors have a fake position of *(x,y) = (100.0, 100.0)* ).
 It requires parameters indicating drone's field of view  range and angle.